rurban/re-engine-PCRE2/README.md

 This provides jit support and faster matching, but may fail in corner cases.
 See [pcre2compat](http://www.pcre.org/current/doc/html/pcre2compat.html).
-It is typically 10% faster than the core regex engine. _(realistic benchmarks outstanding)_.
+It is typically 40% faster than the core regex engine.
+See ["BENCHMARKS"](#benchmarks).

 The goal is to pass the full core re testsuite, identify all problematic patterns and fall-back to the core re engine.
 From the